vakeelkhan4100/javascript/arrayTest.md

 ```

-### Que18.Write a function that takes an array of strings and returns a new array with only the strings that contain the letter "a".
+### Que 18.
+Write a function that takes an array of strings and returns a new array with only the strings that contain the letter "a".

 ```
 let arr = ["a", "a", "b", "c", "d", "a", "e", "a"];